 2020: We launched the Culinary Arts Program in English.

-CEO and founder of CIE
+CEO and Founder of C.I.E.

 Stephane was born in the south of France, in Provence.
 He loved his grandmother’s cakes and pastries, so he followed his passion and became a pâtissier.
 He graduated from Compagnon Tour de France in Lyon, and has worked in Paris, Melbourne and London in hotels, bakeries and private clubs.
 After he moved to Budapest in 2007, he started to work as the chief pastry chef in the newly opened Lukács Cukrászda.
 He has worked together with Lajos Takács in the Olimpia restaurant.
 He has been the head pastry chef for La Praliné and á table! for many years.
-He is now a freelance creative pastry chef for many pastry shops and restaurants and holds pastry classes in CIE.